boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/radial-gauge.md

 #### Name

-This option allows you change the `title` for the Radial Gauge.
+This option allows you to change the `title` for the Radial Gauge.

 ![General Settings](/static/assets/visualizing-data/visualization-widgets/images/radial-gauge/Name.png)

 #### Subtitle

-Allows you provide `subtitle` for the Radial Gauge.
+Allows you to provide a `subtitle` for the Radial Gauge.

 ![General Settings](/static/assets/visualizing-data/visualization-widgets/images/radial-gauge/subtitle.png)

 #### Description

-Allows you provide `description` about the Radial Gauge.
+Allows you to provide a `description` about the Radial Gauge.

 ![General Settings](/static/assets/visualizing-data/visualization-widgets/images/radial-gauge/Description.png)